Women Airforce Service Pilots: Discrimination

 WASP members faced discrimination because of their sex during their work numerous times.
 Some male pilots and commanders were unhappy to have a women's presence in the traditionally male setting of the military.
-One WASP, Lorraine Rodgers, later recalled that some men "refused to acknowledge their ability," or that the men didn't trust the smaller women to be able to handle the planes.
+One WASP, Lorraine Rodgers, later recalled that some men "refused to acknowledge their ability," or that the men did not trust the smaller women to be able to handle the planes.
 Some commanders would give out "undesirable" planes to the WASP to fly.
 One commander at Love Field was eventually formally admonished for treating the women unfairly.
 WASP Teresa James believed that the women pilots were disliked because they "flew longer than the men (service pilots).
 We flew our tails off."
 However, James also reported that she was sometimes "treated like a celebrity" when she stopped at Army bases for refueling.
 She said, "They had never seen a woman pilot in an Air Force airplane."

 Camp Davis at North Carolina had the most prejudice and discrimination against the WASP.
 The base commander, Major Stephenson, told the women that "both they and the planes were expendable."
 Women at Camp Davis were unfairly evaluated in their flying, according to WASP Alia Corbett.
 Women were not given practice time, unlike the men.
 Sabotage was suspected in some incidents at the camp and Cochran found traces of sugar in the engine at one WASP crash site.
 Two WASP women died in the line of duty at Camp Davis.
 There were fourteen accidents involving improperly maintained towing planes at Camp Davis and planes at Camp Davis were found to be using the wrong octane fuel.

 While the women were doing the same job as men who were also civilian ferry pilots, the WASP were paid at two-thirds the rate of their male counterparts.

 The initial force of the Women's Army Ferrying Service (WAFS) put the cap on the age of recruits at 35 in order "to avoid the irrationality of women when they enter and go through menopause."
 At the time, the military had determined that age 40 was the time when menopause began, so if the war lasted more than 5 years, most recruits would just be entering the time of "debilitating irrationality."
 The WASP were even grounded for a time during their menstrual cycles by male commanders because they believed they were "less efficient during menses."
 This was stopped when flight records showed that this thinking was false.
 Some WASP were allowed to choose not to fly during menstruation and the pilots' periods were seen as a form of medical disability by military doctors.

-On the military planes, there weren't facilities for the women to use the bathroom.
-When women were ferrying the planes, they had to touch down occasionally and women were not allowed to eat in some restaurants because they were wearing pants.
+On the military planes, there were no facilities for the women to use the bathroom.
+When women were ferrying the planes, they had to touch down occasionally, and women were not allowed to eat in some restaurants because they were wearing pants.